tantebootsy/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 * :yaml:`aspects` can be used to modify these arguments.
 You could e.g. map the title (or better: the optimized path segment) of the current news.
   Different types of *Mappers* and *Modifiers* are available, depending on the case.

-1. URL of detail page without routing:
+1. URL of detail page without routing (if plugin.tx_news.settings.link.skipControllerAndAction is not set to "true):
 ``https://www.example.com/news/detail?tx_news_pi1[action]=detail&tx_news_pi1[controller]=News&tx_news_pi1[news]=5&cHash=``

 2. URL of detail page with routes: